joneswong/joneswong.github.io/about.md

 permalink: /about/
 ---
 ## Zhen Wang
 I am currently a stuff of DAMO Academy.
-During the years of my Ph.D. (as an intern at MSRA), I have pursued the goal of embedding everything (entity, word, sentence, paragraph, etc.).
+During the years of my Ph.D. (as a research intern at MSRA for more than three years), I have pursued the goal of embedding everything (entity, word, sentence, paragraph, etc.).
 In my experience as an engineer for Alibaba Cloud, I have been lucky to work with people from RISELab who kindly acknowledge my contributions and let me become a committer of Ray.
 I have a broad interest in machine learning.
-At the moment, our team is focused on federated learning and working on platforms, benchmarks, and research problems that are related to it.
+At the moment, our team focuses on federated learning and works on platforms, benchmarks, and research problems that are related to it.

 ### Education
 Sun Yat-sen University, Guangzhou, Guangdong, China